Fabillotic/DOOM/README.md

 This project uses OpenGL to accelerate image processing and to display the image.

+An older version of OpenGL using immediate mode can be enabled by uncommenting the `GL2=1` line in the `Makefile`.

-Alternatively X11 primitives can be used for rendering by commenting out the line "USE_OPENGL=1" in the `Makefile`.
+Alternatively X11 primitives can be used for rendering by commenting out the line "USE_OPENGL=1".

 ## License